 | Base rotation / positioner | Slewing bearing / large cross-roller | Overturning moment capacity, durability |

-What are your wholesale pricing, MOQ, lead time, and volume discounts for robot-grade bearings (including preload and precision options)?
+What are your pricing, MOQ, lead time, and volume discounts for robot bearings?